atlasphp/Atlas.Query/docs/other.md

 table prefixes, we suggest using constants with your table names prefixed as desired; as the prefixes change, you can then change your constants.

-## Query Formatting
+## Statement Formatting

-Atlas.Query attempts to format SQL query strings nicely, but it still may not look "nice enough" in some cases.
-If you want nicely-formatted SQL, say for logs or for debugging, consider using [jdorn/sql-formatter][] on the SQL returned by `Query::getStatement()`.
+Atlas.Query attempts to format SQL statements nicely, but it still may not look "nice enough" in some cases.
+If you want nicely-formatted SQL, say for logs or for debugging, consider using [jdorn/sql-formatter][] on the string returned by `Query::getStatement()`.

 [jdorn/sql-formatter]: https://packagist.org/packages/jdorn/sql-formatter